zYuna646/django-face-recognition/README.md

 - Upload files are served from `/app/upload/` with proper permissions
 - Database is SQLite3 located at `/app/db.sqlite3`
 - The application uses a Python virtual environment at `/opt/venv/`
-- Apache is configured to serve the site at fer.webapps.digital
+- Apache is configured to serve the site with fer.webapps.digital.conf
+- Default site (000-default.conf) is disabled
 - All static content is configured to be properly accessible

 ## Camera Access